 - Scalp tenderness

-If your doctor suspects a diagnosis of giant cell arteritis, he or she will order a biopsy of the artery in one of your temples.
+If your doctor suspects you may have giant cell arteritis, he or she will likely order a biopsy of the artery in one of your temples.
 This procedure, performed during local anesthesia, removes a tiny sample of the artery, which is then examined in a laboratory for signs of inflammation.

 - Aikawa NE, et al. Anti-TNF therapy for polymyalgia rheumatica: Report of 99 cases and review of the literature.
 Clinical Rheumatology.
 2012;31:575.